 This specific piece

 Each cabochon is cut from a different fragment of the mineral block, so the vein pattern is unique in each piece.
-The freeform shape means the silhouette follows the lapidary's decision, optimized to make the most of the area with the best color and homogeneity of the material.
+The freeform shape means that the silhouette follows the lapidary's decision, optimized to take advantage of the area of best color and homogeneity of the material.

-Variscite is a hydrated aluminum phosphate that precipitates in the alteration zone of aluminous rocks in the presence of phosphated solutions.
+Variscite is a hydrated aluminum phosphate that precipitates in the alteration zone of aluminous rocks in the presence of phosphatic solutions.
 Its green — from pale to intense — comes from traces of chromium and vanadium that replace aluminum in the crystal lattice.
-The Palazuelos de las Cuevas (Zamora) deposit has limited production and a documented history since the Neolithic: isotopic analyses carried out by the CSIC have located beads from this specific deposit in megalithic funerary grave goods in Catalonia and Portugal, making Zamoran variscite one of the first documented long-distance exchange materials in the Iberian Peninsula.

 -

-925 silver bezel rings — formats 1 to 3 (13 mm) are ideal for delicate to medium rings.
+925 silver bezel rings — sizes 1 to 3 (13 mm) are ideal for delicate to medium rings.
 The bezel protects the moderate hardness (3.5–5 Mohs) in everyday use.
-Format 4 (21 mm) is for statement rings or large brooches.
+Size 4 (21 mm) is for statement rings or large brooches.

 -

-Pendants with oval silver settings — format 4 makes a pendant with a marked presence; formats 1–3 work well on fine chains with minimalist settings.
+Pendants with oval silver setting — size 4 creates a pendant with a striking presence; sizes 1–3 work well on thin chains with a minimalist setting.

 -

-Wire wrap — the flat back facilitates perimeter wrapping with silver or copper wire.
-Format 2, being thicker, allows for a more structured wire wrap.
+Wire wrap — the flat back facilitates perimeter wrapping in silver or copper wire.
+Size 2, being thicker, allows for a more structured wire wrap.

 Variscite in lapidary tradition